fapplin/MAKER-PI-PICO/Example Code/C/readme.md

 Special Note:  All of the C examples were compiled on a Rasperry Pi Zero (any Raspberry Pi should work fine).
+Each example has a build_project.sh file in the build directory that sets the SDK directory path, does the cmake .., and make.
+After the initial build, the developer can just use make to rebuild.

 This is taken from the Raspberry Pi "Getting Started with Raspberry Pi Pico - C/C++ Development with Raspberry Pi Pico and other RP2040-based microcontroller boards."